uviclibraries/gen-ai-research/3-critial-review.md

 1. **Cross-Verify Facts**: Cross-check the information provided by the model with reliable sources.
 If the information is inconsistent or cannot be found in reputable sources, it might be a hallucination.
   - For instance, if ChatGPT claims that Toronto is the capital of Canada, cross-check with a reputable source like a government website or a geography textbook to verify that Ottawa is actually the capital.
-3. **Cross-Verify Citations**: Check to make sure that for each citation:
+3. **Cross-Verify Citations**: Check to make sure that for each citation (and don't forget to ask for sources):
   - The source exists whether it be a web page, book, or journal article.
   - The quotation or summary exists and is fairly represented by the GenAI tool.
 3. **Expert Review**: If you have access to subject matter experts, have them review the model's output for accuracy and reliability.
 Even easier if you are a subject matter expert.